TalSchreiber95/TalSchreiber95/README.md

 Here are some ideas to get you started:
 -->

-- 🌱 I’m currently learning Computer Science and Mathematics Degree (Second year).
+- 🌱 I’m currently learning Computer Science and Mathematics Degree (Third year).

 - 🔭 I am currently working on graph structures and realizing its properties.<br />
       There is a project of realizing a graph and creating a Pokemon game using familiar and complex algorithms.